 Finca Cocondo is situated in the municipality of Titiribí, a tiny town high on the rim of a mountain with views of two valleys and the wild Cauca river, the second river of Colombia.
 For many years it wasn’t safe to cross the river.
-The other side was guerrilla territory.
-But now there’s no such problem anymore.
+The other side was a guerrilla territory.
+However, now there’s no such problem anymore.

 You could almost say Luis Emilio is a freak, but in the positive sense.
 He does not allow any compromise to produce his characteristic purely organic coffee.
 He recycles everything and promotes his attitude everywhere he goes.
-For instance he collects all the plastic wrappers of friends and family, has them stuffed in plastic soda bottles and uses these as bricks to construct buildings on his farm.
-Finca Cocondo has been producing high quality coffee consistently for several years now, but Luis Emilio keeps experimenting with different varieties and processing methods.
+For instance, he collects all the plastic wrappers of friends and family, has them stuffed in plastic soda bottles and uses these as bricks to construct buildings on his farm.
+Finca Cocondo has been producing high-quality coffee consistently for several years now, but Luis Emilio keeps experimenting with different varieties and processing methods.

-The overseer and “student of coffee” Norbey tells us they use a mouth cap and apron during processing and have a strict cleaning regiment that takes place right after processing.
-After pulping the coffee is laid down to soak in a greenhouse with ventilators extracting humidity.
-Temperature are kept to 40 degrees celcius.
-After bringing down the largest humidity the coffee is brought to a new greenhouse with a drawer system.
-An intelligent and simple system to make sure all coffees are dried equally.
+The overseer and “student of coffee” Norbey told us they use mouth caps and aprons during processing and have a strict cleaning regiment that takes place right after processing.
+After the pulping, the coffee is laid down to soak in a greenhouse with ventilators that extract humidity.
+Temperatures are constant (about 40 degrees Celcius).
+After bringing down the largest humidity, the coffee is brought to a new greenhouse with a drawer system (a simple smart system to make sure of a balanced drying among the cherries).
 Between the Washed, Honey and Naturals they maintain different fermentation times, and the selection of the process depends on the humidity in the air.

-"Honey coffee is ferment 28 hours in cherry, it is dry pulped leaving a percentage of mucilage for its honey process.
+“The fermentation for Honeys lasts 28 hours in cherry.
+Then coffee is dried pulped leaving a percentage of mucilage for its honey process.
 The beans are left between 30 – 40 hours of oxidation then they go to the African beds where the process of dehydration or controlled drying begins .
 Washed lots receive fermentation hours between 14 – 18 hours, aerobic fermentation.” – Luis Emilio Velez Aramburo

 Discover other producers from Colombia...